Turks & Caicos Getting Around & Transport

 Getting Around Providenciales

 Providenciales has by far the largest and busiest road system in the country.
 Transport around Providenciales by taxi can be both time-consuming and expensive, so we recommend that you rent a car or jeep for at least part of your stay.
-Scooters and mopeds are offered, yet probably should be avoided due to road safety issues.
+Scooters and mopeds generally aren't available on Providenciales (and should largely be avoided anyway due to road safety issues).
 See Driving in the Turks and Caicos Islands for some tips and common road hazards.

 Illegal ‘jitney' services (usually small unmarked and poor condition cars) operate as unofficial taxis, but these should be completely avoided.
 Apart from the fact that they are illegal and unlicensed, the drivers operate recklessly (such as stopping in the middle of the highway to pick up passengers), and are known to greatly overcharge anyone who appears to be a tourist.
 Only use licensed taxis, of which there is an abundance on Providenciales.